-Section 6.1, Table 19 (FCS_SSHS_EXT.1) in [ST] explains that the TOE's implementation of SSHv2 supports the ecdsa-sha2-nistp256, ecdsa-sha2-nistp384, or ecdsa-sha2-nistp521 algorithms for public key-based authentication for administrative users.
+Section 6.1, Table 19 (FCS_SSHS_EXT.1) in [ST] states that the TOE's implementation of SSHv2 supports public key algorithm ecdsa-sha2-nistp256, ecdsa-sha2-nistp384, and ecdsa-sha2-nistp521 for public key-based authentication for administrative users.
 This is consistent with the signature verification algorithm selected in FCS_COP.1/SigGen.
 The TOE ensures and verifies that the SSH client's presented public key matches one that is stored within the TOE's SSH server's authorized keys file.